mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Primary armament is a C-type plasma cannon, which takes up the entire 16-Space turret.
 Smaller or more compact weaponry can be fitted if this is desirable, depending on the intended role of the vehicle.
 The plasma gun has a nominal range of 12km but this assumes a high position and downward fire over terrain undulations.
-Against lower- tech foes a grav tank can get away with firing from altitude but against credible opponents it must stay low and use cover, in which case the effective range of the weapons greatly reduced.
+Against lower-tech foes a grav tank can get away with firing from altitude but against credible opponents it must stay low and use cover, in which case the effective range of the weapons greatly reduced.

 Anti-Missile System (gauss), Autopilot (advanced), Communication System (advanced, encrypted), Computer/3, Control Systems (advanced), Decoy Dispenser, ECM (advanced), Fire Extinguishers, Fusion Reactor (advanced), Hostile Environment, Life Support (short-term), Navigation System (improved), Sensors (improved, hardened), Stealth (improved)

 WEAPONS

 EQUIPMENT

 ## WEAPON RANGE DAMAGE MAGAZINE MAGAZINE COST TRAITS FIRE CONTROL